 I stopped firing when the suspect went to the floor.
 We moved towards the suspect, who was lying on the floor, with his head towards us (north) and his feet towards the door.
-I believe gun laying on the floor.
+I believe and and secured the suspect and I pushed open the south door and saw the gun laying on the floor.
 There were numerous officers on scene and they were rendering aid to the suspect.
 Officer Support arrived and I returned to the 9th precinct substation.
 I waited at the substation until BCI Agents arrived to photograph me and take my weapon.
 This ended my involvement in this incident.